MasizoleSukwana/Masizole-Sukwana/README.md

 # Masizole-Sukwana
 Masizole Sukwana - Projects
+This mini project is about displaying and printing the "Hello, World" greeting on the screen.
+The programming language used to display the greeting is Python and this mini project is for exploring how to use GitHub to write code, continuously update it and execute/debug it.
-To run the project, the user needs to have a GitHub account User needs to have access to the Repository/Project URL: https://github.com/MasizoleSukwana/Masizole-Sukwana.git After opening the Repo/Project URL, click the green "Code" button, open the dropdown arrow, and select CodeSpaces Click the Add/Create codespaces icon for an environment to be created in the cloud The CodeSpaces dev environment is prepared/set-up so that the user can run/execute the project After the environment is prepared/set-up, on the Terminal tab after this path: @MasizoleSukwana ➜ /workspaces/Masizole-Sukwana (main) $ type python hello.py then press the Enter button, results are on the screenshot uploaded below
+To run the project, the user needs to have a GitHub account, which can be created on the URL: https://github.com/ User needs to have access to the Repository/Project URL: https://github.com/MasizoleSukwana/Masizole-Sukwana.git After opening the Repo/Project URL, click the green "Code" button, open the dropdown arrow, and select CodeSpaces Click the Add/Create codespaces icon for an environment to be created in the cloud The CodeSpaces dev environment is prepared/set-up so that the user can run/execute the project After the environment is prepared/set-up, on the Terminal tab, after this path: @MasizoleSukwana ➜ /workspaces/Masizole-Sukwana (main) $, user must type this code: python hello.py then press the Enter button, results are on the screenshot uploaded below
 ![image](https://github.com/user-attachments/assets/e2c444f5-da15-4f3c-a985-ba3248a24d8a)